 You can find answers to the most frequently asked questions about what you should and should not do during the coronavirus outbreak on our FAQs page.

 The UK Government has updated its guidance on self-isolation.
 You can find the latest information and advice on self-isolation and treating coronavirus symptoms.

 The UK Government has updated its guidance on local lockdowns.

 Information last reviewed and updated on: 16 July 2020.

 The Government has continued to update its guidance on the social distancing measures that will help us all to stay alert and remain as safe as possible.
 You can find the specific details for people living in England in the Stay Alert and Stay Safe (Social Distancing) document.

 What is social distancing?

 Social distancing measures are designed to decrease our level of interaction to reduce the transmission of COVID-19.
 The Government is regularly updating these as they start to ease restrictions and these will differ across the UK.

 Social distancing means staying at home except for a few specific purposes.
 These include work (if you can't work at home), exercise, collecting food or medical supplies, receiving essential healthcare or providing care for someone who is vulnerable.

 Each UK nation has its own detailed guidance and rules.
-There could also be differences at a more local level when they're needed.
-At the moment, the Leicester area has a local lockdown.
+There could also be differences at a more local level when they're needed and at the moment, certain areas are subject to local lockdowns.
 Find out what restrictions are in place if you live, work or travel in the Leicester area during the local outbreak of coronavirus (COVID-19).